Home

 French Country Style Kitchen

-Whether simple or sophisticated, French country style kitchens are usually filled with the fragrance of fresh herbs and the mouthwatering flavors of home-grown produce.
+Come dinnertime, no matter how simple or sophisticated a French kitchen looks, it will be filled with the fragrance of fresh herbs and the mouthwatering flavors of locally grown produce.

 • Choose humble materials and simple shapes.

-• Fill your kitchen with things that you will use, and avoid items that will just sit around looking pretty (unless you really love them).
+• Fill your kitchen with things you use, and avoid items that will just sit around looking pretty (unless you really love them).

-• A bit of patina is fine; it comes with the territory.
+• A bit of patina is perfectly fine; it comes with the territory.

 Earthenware pots, plates and bowls are a staple of country French kitchens.

-They come mainly in glazes of yellow ochre and different hues of green, but you’ll also find brown, earthy red, blue, and multicolored ones.
+Country French pottery comes mainly in glazes of yellow ochre and different hues of green, but you'll also find brown, earthy red, blue, and multicolored pieces.

 Use them